Sabrinas Organizing

 ×

-Growing up I found myself always looking for school supplies.
-Pencils were never in one place, scissors were never around when you needed them.
+Growing up, I constantly looked for school supplies around the house while doing homework.
+Pencils were never in one place, and scissors were never around when you needed them.
 When I had to do a project, it was always a mad rush to the nearby store to buy what I needed.

-When my kids reached school age, I decided that I wanted my kids to have all the supplies they needed when they needed it.
-And, portable so they could take it to their bedroom or in the kitchen or in the basement.
-So, I create this school supply organizer for home.
+When my kids reached school age, I decided that I wanted my kids to have all the supplies they needed when they needed them.
+And, that it was portable so that they could take it to their bedroom, the kitchen, or the basement.
+So, I created this school supply organizer for home.

 Separate markers and marker board markers